 Learn more about the Volunteer experience in Rwanda: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Couples are welcome.
-If both serving in the health sector, you will be assigned to the same health center or two neighboring health centers.
+You will be assigned to the same health center or two neighboring health centers.
 However, you can extend your work into neighboring communities (normally in the same catchment area).

-It is also possible to accept couples working across sectors (Peace Corps Rwanda's health and education projects), in which one Volunteer will work at a Community Health Center and another Volunteer will work at a primary or secondary school or a Teacher Training College.
+It is also possible to accept couples working across sectors Peace Corps Rwanda's health and education projects), in which one Volunteer will work at a Community Health Center and the other Volunteer will work at a primary or secondary school or a Teacher Training College.

 During training and service, you will live with your partner.
 Married couples have served very successfully in Rwanda.
 They tend to be well accepted as the social norm is to be married by the time you are an adult.
 Married couples are almost always questioned about their children, or lack of, as childbearing is one of the most important and normal aspects of married life in Rwanda.
 You may also face curiosity and/or judgment if you perform different gender roles than are culturally expected.
 Non-married couples should be prepared to present themselves to their communities as legally married for the length of their service.

 In all cases, while couples are warmly welcome, each partner will work in their own position and be supervised and supported as an individual Volunteer.
 It is important that you realize and accept that you may have different work and/or training schedules.
 In-service trainings and other events may mean that you are away from site for a week or more while your partner stays at site.
 Requests to travel or miss work in order to accompany a partner cannot be accommodated, just as they are not approved for single Volunteers.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.